July Monarchy

 The July Monarchy was dominated by wealthy bourgeoisie and numerous former Napoleonic officials.
-It followed conservative policies, especially under the influence (1840–48) of François Guizot.
+It followed conservative policies, especially under the influence of François Guizot.
 The king promoted friendship with the United Kingdom and sponsored colonial expansion, notably the French conquest of Algeria.
-By 1848, a year in which many European states had a revolution, the king's popularity had collapsed, and he was overthrown.
+By 1848, Louis Philippe I's popularity had collapsed, and he abdicated following the successful February Revolution, part of the larger revolutions of 1848.